metabase/metabase/docs/databases/connections/athena.md

 ### Display name

-What you want Metabase to call the database in its user interface.
+The display name for the database in the Metabase interface.

 ### Region